filestack/filestack-ios/README.md

 #### 8. (*Optional*) Enabling background upload support

-Starting in FilestackSDK `2.3`, background upload support is available.
+Starting in Filestack SDK `2.3`, background upload support is available.
 In order to use it in `Filestack` for file uploads, simply add the following to your code:

 ```swift
 // Set `UploadService.shared.useBackgroundSession` to true to allow uploads in the background.
 FilestackSDK.UploadService.shared.useBackgroundSession = true
+```

+#### 9. (*Optional*) Implementing custom picker sources

+Starting in Filestack iOS SDK `2.8.0`, SDK users can add their own custom source implementations by following these steps:

+1. Create a new view controller that inherits from `UIViewController` and implements `SourceProvider`:

+    ```swift
+    class MyCustomSourceProvider: UIViewController, SourceProvider {
+        // 1.
+Add `sourceProviderDelegate`
+        weak var sourceProviderDelegate: SourceProviderDelegate?

+        // 2.
+Add initializer.
+        init() {
+            // TODO: Implement initializer.
+        }

+        // 3.
+Call this function whenever you want to start uploading files.
+These should be passed to the source provider delegate as an array of locally stored URLs.
+        @objc func upload() {
+            let urls = Array(urls)

+            dismiss(animated: true) {
+                self.sourceProviderDelegate?.sourceProviderPicked(urls: urls)
+            }
+        }

+        // 4.
+Call this function whenever you want to dismiss your picker without uploading.
+        @objc func cancel() {
+            dismiss(animated: true) {
+                self.sourceProviderDelegate?.sourceProviderCancelled()
+            }
+        }

+        // TODO: Continue implementing your view controller.
+    }
+    ```

+2. Set up your custom source:

+    ```swift
+    /// Returns a custom `LocalSource` configured to use an user-provided `SourceProvider`.
+    func customLocalSource() -> LocalSource {
+        // Instantiate your source provider
+        let customProvider = MyCustomSourceProvider()

+        // Optional.
+Configure your `customProvider` object
+        customProvider.urls = [url1, url2, url3]

+        // Define your custom source
+        let customSource = LocalSource.custom(
+            description: "Custom Source",
+            image: UIImage(named: "icon-custom-source")!,
+            provider: customProvider
+        )

+        // Return your custom source
+        return customSource
+    }
+    ```

+3. Pass your custom source to your `Config` object:

+    - Using `Filestack.Config.builder`:
+        ```swift
+        .with(availableLocalSources: [.camera, .photoLibrary, .documents, customLocalSource()])
+        ```
+    - Using `Filestack.Config` directly:
+        ```swift
+        config.availableLocalSources = [.camera, .photoLibrary, .documents, customLocalSource()]
         ```

 ## Demo